zilak/sinfo-backend-challengeJoao-Figueira/README.md

 * The source code is in Jave because is the languague that I am more familiar.

-* The Server is multithreads so it handles multiple request at the same time.
+* The Server is multithreaded so it handles multiple request at the same time.

-* It is possible to do a booking of a one with the same characteristics as long it has been cancelled before the "createdAt" date
+* It is possible to do a booking of with the same characteristics as long it has been cancelled before the "createdAt" date

 * To prevent data races and data omission I implement a lock system to create/delete/see  bookings.